TimLeach635/WhaleSpotting-OpenCohort2023/README.md

 1. Inside your `PostgreSQL <version number>` server, right-click on Databases and create a new Database with the name `whale-spotting` and the owner `whale-spotting` (both in the General tab).

 2. Click `Save` to create the database.

+## Adding pages

+Pages related to accounts and Identity are all in `/Areas/Identity/Pages`.
+There are a lot of files in here, but don't worry: they were all automatically generated.
+If, for example, you want to make changes to the login page, then you can do so by editing `/Areas/Identity/Pages/Account/Login.cshtml`.

+To add other pages not related to user accounts, the views can be found in the `/Views` directory.
+Refer to `/Views/Home/Index.cshtml` for examples.